abhaygoel14/NammaYatri-Web-App/Readme.md

 Namma Yatri is a Direct-to-Driver open mobility platform, developed by Juspay, powering the next-generation of mobility applications in India.

-The code in this repository are divided into sub-projects : Frontend.
+The code in this repository are into sub-projects : Frontend.

 ## Getting Started